How to Replace a Basement Window

 My 1917 farmhouse was originally just three rooms built on a concrete foundation with a crawlspace underneath.
 At some point after the house was built, two additions were added to the back, one of which sits on top of a basement.
 Two of the three basement window units were boarded over when I bought the house (and still are, actually).
 The third was nothing more than a simple DIY frame with a single pane of glass inside.
 In fact, it didn’t even have traditional hinges or a lock.

 The window didn’t leak, but it didn’t look good and was completely energy inefficient.
-So, as part of my continuing basement renovation saga, I decided it was time to upgrade the window.
-Read on for step-by-step details about how I did it!
+So, as part of my continuing basement renovation saga (see my tutorial on the DIY ceiling-mounted barn door I built for the basement), I decided it was time to upgrade the window.
+Read on for step-by-step details about how to replace basement windows!

 Table of Contents: